Six Amazing Places in Cornwall Your Kids Will Love

 For that alone, I have to include The Lost Gardens of Heligan in my list of amazing places in Cornwall your kids will love to visit in the school holidays.

 You might know that I love plants.
 I really love succulents in particular.
 So, as an added bonus, I thought I’d point you to another must-go place to visit in Cornwall.
-You can read about it here and here 🙂
+You can read about it A Must Go Place in Cornwall for Succulents and A Must Go Place in Cornwall for Succulents 🙂

 Which places would you add?